NikolaiVukov21/Shellfish_project_2024/To-Do.md

 - [ ] Create Input for imagines on website
 - [ ] Implement Yolov10 code into website
 - [ ] Create Output for process imagine
+- [ ] Figure out how we got the weights files

 ## Misc:
 - [ ] Write Conference paper